Sudharshan532/Rafael-32/README.md

 - 👋 Hi, I’m Sudharshan Reddy Chennupalle
 - 👀 I’m interested in Blockchain, Cyber Security
-- 🌱 I’m currently learning ...JavaScript, Solidity
+- 🌱 I’m currently learning ...JavaScript, SmartPy
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to work in .... web3 projects
 - 📫 How to reach me --> @SChennupalle - Twitter
 - 📫 How to reach me --> sudharshan32 - Linkedin
 <!---